FENECON Industrial S — Assembly and Operating Instructions

 The use of spare and wear parts from third-party manufacturers can lead to risks.
 Only original parts or spare and wear parts approved by the manufacturer may be used.
 The instructions for spare parts must be observed.

-Further information must be requested from the manufacturer |
+Further information must be requested from the manufacturer. |

 2.14.
 IT security

-FENECON storage systems and their applications communicate and operate without an Internet connection.
-The individual system components (inverters, batteries, etc.) are not directly connected to the Internet or accessible from the Internet.
-Sensitive communications via the Internet are processed exclusively via certificate-based TLS encryption.
+FENECON energy storage systems and their applications communicate and operate without internet connection.
+The individual system components (inverters, batteries, etc.) are not directly connected to the internet or accessible from the internet.
+Sensitive communications via the internet are processed exclusively via certificate-based TLS encryption.

 Access to the programming levels is not barrier-free and is accessible at different levels depending on the qualifications of the operating personnel.
 Safety-relevant program changes require additional verification.